Neural-Systems-at-UIO/QUINT_workflow/docs/Ilastik.rst

 .. note::

-  Any image analysis software may be used to generate the segmentations as long as they meet the requirements of the Nutil software, listed `here <https://nutil.readthedocs.io/en/latest/QuantifierInput.html#preparing-the-segmentations>`_.
+  Any image analysis software may be used to generate the segmentations as long as they meet the requirements of the *Nutil* software, listed `here <https://nutil.readthedocs.io/en/latest/QuantifierInput.html#preparing-the-segmentations>`_.

-  These instructions describe the use of ilastik for the QUINT workflow.
+  These instructions describe the use of *ilastik* for the QUINT workflow.
 Find the latest ilastik instructions and download `here <https://www.ilastik.org /download.html>`_.

-* Ilastik is a supervised machine learning tool for feature extraction by segmentation.
+* *Ilastik* is a supervised machine learning tool for feature extraction by segmentation.
-* The segmentations from ilastik are 8-bit PNG images that appear black.
-They should not be used directly in Nutil.
+* The segmentations from *ilastik* are 8-bit PNG images that appear black.
+They should not be used directly in *Nutil*.
-* To make them compatible with Nutil, apply the Glasbey lookup table with a tool such as FIJI.
-This applies constrasting RGB colours to the different classes, which allows a visual validation step prior to quantification.
+* To make them compatible with *Nutil*, apply the Glasbey lookup table with a tool such as *FIJI*.
+This applies constrasting RGB colours to the different classes, which visualises the labels, allowing a validation step prior to quantification.
 * Instructions for how to do this are found below.

 .. image:: images_ilastik/Segmentation.PNG